 neutral oil for frying

 In a large mixing bowl whisk together 3 cups flour, granulated sugar, cardamom, baking powder, and salt.

 Make a well in the centre and pour in the coconut milk and egg.
 Starting in the middle, use a spatula to mix together, gradually incorporating in the flour until a sticky dough forms.
 Add in more flour until the dough is smooth and not very sticky

 Turn dough out onto a clean, floured work surface.
-Use a rolling pin to roll out into a rectangle that 1/4" thick.
-Cut the mandazi into 2-3" squares or rectangles.
+Use a rolling pin to roll out into a rectangle that 1/4-inch thick.
+Cut the mandazi into 2 to 3-inch squares or rectangles.

-Fry in a pan filled 1" high with oil heated to 350°F (180°C) until golden brown, turning so both sides cook evenly.
+Fry in a pan filled 1 inch high with oil heated to 350°F (180°C) until golden brown, turning so both sides cook evenly.

 Drain on a plate/tray lined with a paper towel.
 Dust on top a light blanket of powdered sugar.
 Mandazi are best enjoyed warm.

 To make these vegan, remove the egg no need to substitute, you’ll just end up using less flour.